fbrettnich/hcloud-snapshot-as-backup/README.md

   fbrettnich/hcloud-snapshot-as-backup
 ```

-Put your [Hetzner Cloud Console API-Key](#generate-hetzner-cloud-console-api-key) after `API_TOKEN=` in command line 3.
+Put your [Hetzner Cloud Console API-Key](#generate-hetzner-cloud-console-api-key) after `API_TOKEN=` in line 3.

-Optional: Set `CRON` to `false` to disable CronScheduler in the container and schedule outside of the container, especially for using services like [Google Cloud Run jobs](https://cloud.google.com/run/docs/create-jobs) or [Amazon ECS scheduled tasks](https://docs.aws.amazon.com/AmazonECS/latest/userguide/scheduled_tasks.html).
+Optional: Set `CRON` to `false` to disable CronScheduler in the container and schedule outside of the container, especially for using services like [Amazon ECS scheduled tasks](https://docs.aws.amazon.com/AmazonECS/latest/userguide/scheduled_tasks.html) or [Google Cloud Run jobs](https://cloud.google.com/run/docs/create-jobs).

 ---